 The acronym CAW is used interchangeably.
-It’s important to keep in mind the distinction between CAW the model and CAW the group.
-The CAW model is an open source event and accompanying tools and resulting resources are open source and available to all through www.communityarchiving.org
+It’s important to keep in mind the distinction between the CAW model and CAW Collective.
+The CAW model is an open source event, and accompanying tools and resulting resources are open source and available to all through www.communityarchiving.org.

 Mission

-CAW the model and CAW the group have complimentary, but different missions:
+The CAW model and CAW Collective have complimentary, but different missions:

-• The mission of CAW the group is to use the CAW model to facilitate audiovisual preservation in community held collections, build peer to peer learning as a foundation for long term preservation, promote community networking, develop free resources to scale and share widely, and maintain communication platforms for access to these resources.
+- The mission of CAW Collective is to use the CAW model to facilitate audiovisual preservation in community-held collections, build peer-to-peer learning as a foundation for long-term preservation, promote community networking, develop free resources to scale and share widely, and maintain communication platforms for access to these resources.

 Vision

-CAW the group seeks to share skills, knowledge, and resources to empower under-resourced, community-held collections to increase visibility and support shared authority.
+CAW seeks to share skills, knowledge, and resources to empower under-resourced, community-held collections to increase visibility and support shared authority.

 Social Justice Values Statement